miwest929/githook/README.md

   pr.add_label("needs-work")
 end

-# Start the bot server
+# This will launch the bot server.
+In this example, /payload is the route that handles
+# Github webhook requests.
+When no route is specified then it defaults to the root route.
 Githook::Server.new(mybot).listen('/payload')
 ```